 Within 15 working days of receipt of this letter, please notify this office in writing of the specific steps you have taken to correct violations.
 Please include an explanation of each step being taken to prevent the recurrence of violations, as well as copies of related documentation.
-If you do not believe the products discussed above are in violation of the FDCA, include your reasoning and any supporting information for our consideration.
-If you cannot complete corrective actions within 15 working days, state the reason for the delay and the time frame within which you will complete the corrections.
+If you do not believe that the products discussed above are in violation of the FDCA, include your reasoning and any supporting information for our consideration.
+If the corrective actions cannot be completed within 15 working days, state the reason for the delay and the time frame within which the corrections will be completed.
+Your written notification should refer to the Warning Letter No. 2017-NOL-01.
+Please address your reply to Rebecca Asente, Compliance Officer, at the address above.